JiamingZhuo/jiamingzhuo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I am Jiaming Zhuo (禚佳明), a Ph.D.
 Candidate at the School of Artificial Intelligence, Hebei University of Technology, supervised by Professor [Liang Yang (杨亮)](https://yangliang.github.io/).
-I am currently a visiting student at the Institute of High Performance Computing (IHPC), Agency for Science, Technology and Research (ASTAR), Singapore, advised by Principal Scientist [Fu Huazhu (付华柱)](https://hzfu.github.io/).
+I am currently a visiting student at the Institute of High Performance Computing (IHPC), Agency for Science, Technology and Research (ASTAR), Singapore, advised by Principal Scientist [Huazhu Fu (付华柱)](https://hzfu.github.io/).
 I am passionate about exploring the cutting-edge intersections of artificial intelligence and various fields.
 My work focuses on developing advanced Graph Neural Networks (GNNs) and their applications to address real-world challenges.
 Looking forward to connecting with like-minded individuals 🍻

 # 📜 Research Area